gabrielwong1991/newworld_no_afk/README.md

 python <file_location>new_world_no_afk.py

-Exit the script by spamming "ctrl + c" or close the CMD window
+Exit the script by spamming "ctrl + c" or alt+tab to close the CMD window

 Happy gaming!